Linking OCaml binaries Last updated Feb 11, 2025

 “Foreign library” means a static (.a) or shared (.so, .dll on Windows) library, whether produced from C/C++ code or some other language, e.g. Rust.

-There are three ways to tell the linker about foreign libraries:
+So there are three ways to tell OCaml about foreign libraries:

 • Static libraries: